 In addition to individual work, the afternoon class time is used to accomplish group lessons, covering topics which include, but definitely not limited to Our Food Plate, The Human Body, and Money.
 Here the children are gaining experience in how to work effectively in a group and how to listen and follow verbal directions while participating in seasonal projects.
 The climax of the fall is the infamous “Thanksgiving Play” with each of the students in an active role as actor or actress.

-An important addition to our Extended Day curriculum is the nationally known music program, Kindermusik, and the nationally known Reading program, Spalding Reading Road to Writing and Spelling.
+An important addition to our Kindergarten curriculum is the nationally known music program: Kindermusik, and the nationally known reading program, Spalding Reading Road to Writing and Spelling.

 Monday-Friday 8:00 a.m. – 3:00p.m.